svsaraf/partly-pegasus-docs/partly-faq.md

    git push origin master
 ```

-## How do we make changes to the Partly codebase?
+## How do we make changes to the Partly DOCS codebase?

 * Make a change or add a new markdown file
 * Add the file to index.rst